-Note If required, you can define a custom global autocall policy for each hardware resource type, as described in Selecting Global Autocall Policies, on page 4-7.
+Note The Test Autocalling result includes the platform series and the module number.
+Note If required, you can define a custom global autocall policy for each hardware resource type, as described in Selecting Global Autocall Policies, on page 5-7.
 If not, the default global autocall policy will be applied: Autocalls for Critical Events.
 Note If you want to temporarily disable autocalls, deselect the Enable Autocalls check box.